cmse822/final-project-JReiling1/WriteUp.md

 - int main(): The main function intializes the graph, intialized the output file for storing all the runtime information and calculates Dijkstra's algorithm.
 After calculating the shortest path for every node in the graph as the source node, the main function then writes the number of verticies and runtime information to a csv file and saves the information. <br><br>
 For more information, please see the code in dijstra_serial.c <br>

 In the MPI implementation, many of the supplementary functions is similar to the serial implementation above.
 We use MPI to distribute the workload by domain decomposition.
 First, we initialize MPI in the main function in create the output file.
 We then broadcast that the output file was createds so every process knows not to rewrite the header.
 Then, we initialize the graph (either the hard-coded version for verification or the randomized graph).
 Before starting Dijkstra's algorithm, an MPI_Barrier is used to initialize the total_start_time which syncs the start time with all the processes.
 We use MPI to divide the verticies equally among all the processies.
 For each rank, we calculate the starting vertex (int start_vertex = rank * num_verticies / size) and the ending vertex (int end_vertex = (rank + 1) * num_verticies / size).
 IN this implementation, every rank will have independent calculations of the shortest path algorithm.
 Instead of iterating through the entire list of verticies, the MPI inplementation uses the loop (for (int source_index = start_vertex; source_index < end_vertex; source_index++)) for Dijkstra's algorithm calculations.
-Finally, if the rank is zero, then the total_end_time is recorded and saved to the output file.
+Finally, if the rank is zero, then the total_end_time is recorded and saved to the output file. <br>

 In the openMP implementation, there are many similarities between the serial and MPI versions with key differences.
 In the supplementary function "printSolution", a #pragma omp critical is used for IO implementation.
 For print statements to be properly aligned, the omp critical statement is necessary for proper recording of the runtime as the number of threads and verticies is changing.
 Before iterating through each vertex, nested parallelism is disabled.
 This is due to the race conditions that may occur when updating the shortest distance array and shortest path tree array.
 Like the MPI implementation, the openMP version is doing domain decomposition and allocating threads to specific sections of the graph to calculate the shortest distance.
 That way, the work is distributed between all of the threads evenly and gives the program speedup.

-## Results

-## Conclusions

 ## Verification
+Before we starting scaling the number of nodes in the graph, we wanted to verify that the ouput produced by Dijkstra's algorithm using openMP and MPI were producing the correct result.

-For verification, the parallel and serial programs developed in this project were validated by comparing their results to the results of other serial implementations of Dijkstra's algorithm using a common graph.
+For verification, the parallel and serial programs developed in this project were validated by comparing their results to the results of other serial implementations of Dijkstra's algorithm using a common graph [3].
 Below is an example graph used to validate the developed parallel algorithms.

 Common Graph for Validation

 ![Common Graph for Validation](./results/verification_figures/graph_image.png)

-Below is the result of finding the shortest path in the graph above from GeeksforGeeks
+Below is the result of finding the shortest path in the graph above from [3]

 ![verification image](./results/verification_figures/verification_image.png)

-Below is the result of finding the shortest path in the graph above in Jared's serial implementation
+Below is the result of finding the shortest path in the graph above in our serial implementation

 ![serial graph verification](./results/verification_figures/serial_graph_verification.png)